cvxpy/cvxpy/README.md

     )

 p.solve()
-# Variable values are stored in the same matrix type used internally,
-# i.e. a cvxopt dense matrix.
+# Variable values are stored in a cvxopt dense matrix.
 x.value
 z.value
 ```